TDC1Chris/tdc-website/README.md

 - **Testimonials**: Card-based client feedback with icons/photos.
 - **Contact page**: Multiple contact methods (email, SMS, phone), with a pre-filled email template.
 - **404 page**: Friendly, branded error page.
-- **CSS**: All custom styles are in `assets/css/style.css` and used across all pages.
+- **CSS**: Core styles live in `assets/css/style.css`.
+Some pages also load `custom.css` for additional tweaks.
 - **Assets**: Place all images, CSS, and JS in the `assets/` folder.
-- **Accessibility**: Skip links are present but visually subtle (positioned off-screen until focused), semantic HTML, and accessible navigation.
+- **Accessibility**: A skip link is included on a few pages and styled to be visually subtle (positioned off-screen until focused).
+Semantic HTML and accessible navigation are used throughout.
 - **SEO**: Meta tags, Open Graph, and structured data included.
 - **Internationalization**: Language switcher for English and NATO languages (e.g. `/de/index.html`, `/es/index.html`, `/fr/index.html`, etc.).
 Ensure translated files exist as needed.
 - **Uniformity**: All pages (home, services, contact, testimonials, 404, and language variants) use the same header, navigation, language switcher (top right), footer, and CSS for a consistent look and feel.